pawlovskiii/brownie_simple_storage/README.md

 #### brownie init

-To create a sample folder with everything we need with brownie
+To create a sample folder with everything we need with the brownie.
+We should only use this command once per project.

 ```bash
 $ brownie init